How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 Frequently Asked Questions

 Yes, it is legal in most states for insurers to check your credit and use credit-based insurance scores when determining rates.
 Federal law allows insurers to access your credit information for underwriting purposes under the Fair Credit Reporting Act.
-However, California, Hawaii, Massachusetts, and Michigan prohibit this practice entirely, while Maryland, Oregon, and Utah have specific restrictions.
+However, California, Hawaii, Massachusetts, and Michigan prohibit this practice entirely for auto insurance, while Maryland, Oregon, and Utah have specific restrictions.
 Insurance companies typically conduct soft inquiries when providing quotes, which do not affect your credit score.

 How long does it take for credit improvements to lower my insurance rates?